 Switch to the Import from file tab in the add dialog to bring in products from an external file.
 Supported formats are CSV, XLSX, PDF, and TXT.

 For PDF and plain text files, AI extracts product information from the document content.
-This handles unstructured price lists and supplier quotes that don't follow a strict table format.
+This handles unstructured price lists and supplier quotes that don't follow a strict table format, and uses credits like the Extract button.

 Imported products land in a Draft catalog.
 Review the results, then approve the catalog to make it active or merge its products into an existing catalog.